dubisx/EMCT_final/README.md

 The notebooks are named after their specific use cases:

-1. midi_encode_to_token.ipynb notebook handles encoding the MIDI dataset to tokens, as well as augmenting them to improve learning performance of the model.
+1. midi_encode_to_REMI_token.ipynb notebook handles encoding the MIDI dataset to tokens, as well as augmenting them to improve learning performance of the model.

 2. tf_transformer_model_training.ipyng notebook handles token preprocessing and the training of the model, using Transformers and Tensorflow.